Mastercard/flow/assert/assert-junit5/README.md

 Native summaries assert nonempty real models, binding/overlap, outcomes, factory terminal, repeated execution, idempotent close and re-entry guards.
 Each real Flow callback's invocation UID must match the listener's started-leaf UID for that flow.
+The consumer distinguishes live native-stream closure while C is active from original-source cleanup after C's native finish; neither is substituted for the other.
 Fresh Surefire XML, resolved dependency provenance, JAR/POM hashes and actual JVM class-loading checks are retained.
 Repetition does not prove registration or model
 disposal: the automated **no safely disposable retained registrations** criterion